-D.6.5.2.1.2 Harbor Porpoises
+D.4.5.2.1.2 Harbor Porpoises

 There are very few behavioral response studies on harbor porpoise reactions to sonar, but there are many reports of porpoise responding to other tonal sounds such as acoustic harassment devices (AHDs) and acoustic deterrent devices (ADDs).
 AHDs and ADDs, which transmit sound into the acoustic environment like Navy sources, have been used to deter marine mammals from fishing gear both to prevent entanglement and to reduce depredation (taking fish).
 These devices have been used successfully to deter harbor porpoises and beaked whales from getting entangled in fishing nets.
-See Table D.6-8 for a summary of the major findings from studies of the effects of AHDs and ADDs in harbor porpoises.
+See Table D.4-8 for a summary of the major findings from studies of the effects of AHDs and ADDs in harbor porpoises.

-Table D.6-8: Major Findings from Studies of Acoustic Harassment Devices (AHDs) and Acoustic Deterrent Devices (ADDs) in Harbor Porpoises
+Table D.4-8: Major Findings from Studies of Acoustic Harassment Devices (AHDs) and Acoustic Deterrent Devices (ADDs) in Harbor Porpoises

 Major Finding Supporting Studies High-frequency acoustic alarms with varied duration, interval, and sweep characteristics can prove to be effective deterrents for harbor porpoises.
 Kastelein et al. (2006); Kastelein et al. (2001); Kastelein et al. (2017) Detection rates were reduced by ADDs, especially in close proximity (< 100 m away, limited to a few 100 m at most).
 Tested with many pinger parameters (e.g., 10 kHz tone with and without 30 to 60 kHz sweep, 50 - 120 kHz).
-Findlay et al. (2024); Kindt-Larsen et al. (2019); Kyhn et al. (2015); Omeyer et al. (2020) Simulated AHD (12 kHz, 165 dB re 1 μPa) caused avoidance (physically moved away) from the source up to 525 m.
+Kindt-Larsen et al. (2019); Kyhn et al. (2015); Omeyer et al. (2020); {Findlay, 2024, '#23654@@author-year} Simulated AHD (12 kHz, 165 dB re 1 $\mu$ Pa) caused avoidance (physically moved away) from the source up to 525 m.
 Mikkelsen et al. (2017) Detection rates within 100 m were reduced by banana pingers designed to avoid pinniped responses, but had no effect at 400 m.
 Königson et al. (2021) Habituation to short-term exposures (2 to 4 exposures).
 Kyhn et al. (2015) No habituation (remained avoidant/silent) while pingers were on, especially over longer-term exposures (28+ days).
 Kyhn et al. (2015); Omeyer et al. (2020) Habituation to a pinger may occur with single tones but is less likely with a mixture of signals.
 Kindt-Larsen et al. (2019) When pinger was shut off, clicking returned to normal levels (no long-term displacement).
-Omeyer et al. (2020) Modeled results found that when pingers were used alone (in the absence of gillnets or time-area closures), caused enough habitat displacement for 21% population-level reduction. van Beest et al. (2017) Net pingers are successful at reducing entanglements for harbor porpoise and beaked whales since these species are not depredating from the nets but are getting entangled when foraging in the area and are unable to detect the net.
-Carretta et al. (2008); Schakner and Blumstein (2013) Lower broadband source SPL, SEL, and duty cycle "startle sounds" compared to other ADDs resulted in avoidance behaviors for duration of exposure (+ 31 minutes minimum).
-Travelled at least 1 km (> 3 km maximum) within 15 minutes of exposure, increased group cohesion and swim speed away from the transducer.
-Hiley et al. (2021)
+Omeyer et al. (2020) Modeled results found that when pingers were used alone (in the absence of gillnets or time-area closures), caused enough habitat displacement for 21% population-level reduction. van Beest et al. (2017)